rokath/trice/docs/COBSREncoding.md

 ## Preface

 - Packages are [COBS/R](https://pythonhosted.org/cobs/cobsr-intro.html) encoded.
-- Separator byte is `00`.
-That means the packages are without containing `00` bytes and separated by a `00` byte.
+- Selected separator byte is `00`.
+That means the COBS/R encoded packages contain no `00` bytes and separated by a `00` byte.
-- This allows the transfer of n-byte packages without the need to decide the meaning of the payload, means, how many bits are ID and how many bits are value is simply a configuration question.
+- After a transfer interruption a very easy resync mechanism used: simply wait for the next `00` byte.
-- The COBS/R encoding usually has the same length as the unencoded data and sometimes has one byte more but an additional 00 is needed for secure package separation.
+- The COBS/R encoding usually has the same length as the unencoded data and sometimes has one byte more but an additional `00` is needed for package separation.
-- This way the ID bit count is adjustable to the real communication needs because a data disturbance is easily detectable by just waiting for the next 0.
+- This way the ID bit count is adjustable to the real communication needs.
 - One important point is the possibility to embed additional protocols in the data stream.

+## COBS/R encoding examples

-## COBS/R encoding for 0-byte packages
+### COBS/R encoding for 0-byte packages

 - This is simply an empty package.
 Just the `00` package separator byte is transmitted.
 - It is normally used as padding byte to reach a multiple of 8 bytes package length.

-## COBS/R encoding for 1-byte packages
+### COBS/R encoding for 1-byte packages

 - One byte COBS/R packages are a 1:1 transformation despite for the values `00` and `01`.